Meet the many talented individuals who make our school gardens successful!

 Pu’u Kukui Elementary School

-Cynthia has BA Degrees in Agriculture, Food and Sustainability and in Sustainable Agriculture and Food Production.
-She started with Grow Some Good in 2016.
+Cynthia has B.A.
+Degree in Sustainable Agriculture and Food Production.
+She started working with Grow Some Good in 2016.

-My favorite thing about gardens is: how it creates a sense of community.
+Her favorite thing about working with kids is teaching them the power of personal growth and watching them grow with their plants.
+Her favorite thing about gardens is how it creates a sense of community.
 It brings people together to work for a greater good.

 Princess Nahi’ena’ena Elementary School